John-Ferrel/john-ferrel.github.io/content/Build Your Own Blog in Minutes with Quartz 4.md

 ## 6. Hosting on GitHub Pages

-In your local Quartz directory, create a new file `quartz/.github/workflows/deploy.yml`.
+In the root of your Quartz directory, create a new file at `.github/workflows/deploy.yml`.

 ```yml
 name: Deploy Quartz site to GitHub Pages